 - benefit personally from the self-reflective, meta-cognitive, and phenomenological study of Buddhism, psychology and mental health; and

-- can obtain employment or pursue a graduate career in this field (i.e., contemplative studies programs, scientific study of mindfulness, professional psychology programs that adopt mindfulness, contemplative and compassion modalities, community and social activism).
+- can obtain employment or pursue a graduate career in this field (i.e., contemplative studies programs, scientific study of mindfulness, and any other professions that engage mindfulness, contemplative and compassion modalities, and community and social activism).